The Michigan Botanical Society

-The native plant society for the state of Michigan and the Great Lakes Region, and the home of the Michigan Big Tree Program
+The Michigan Botanical Society is the native plant society for the state of Michigan and the entire Great Lakes Region, as well as the home of the Michigan Big Tree Program

-Thank you to The Huron Valley Chapter for coordinating the 2024 Spring Foray at Adrian College,
+Thank you to The White Pine Chapter for coordinating the 2025 Grand Foray in Escanaba, MI.

 Join Us!